Finish Organization Setup

 Recommended order

-Set payment behavior first, activate the extensions you need, then create a real booking and test the workflow from that booking.
+Review the organization basics first, then configure payments, activate only the extensions you need, and test the workflow with one real booking.

 Before You Start